 What is a good NPS score?

-In an ideal world, a perfect NPS score of 100 indicates that every survey respondent would recommend a company to someone else—a score that apparently no company has achieved so far.
+To answer what is a good net promoter score, In an ideal world, a perfect NPS score of 100 indicates that every survey respondent would recommend a company to someone else—a score that apparently no company has achieved so far.

 However, NPS scores are skewed towards the nature of industry/products/services offered.